bexelbie/bexelbie.github.io/_posts/2016-07-18-european-project.md

 by Rafael Behr in The Guardian.
 I am told that The Guardian was not in favor of leaving the European Union.
 This quote struck me:

-"Polls showed that many voters were unaware that a remain vote was the party’s official position, a confusion exacerbated by Jeremy Corbyn’s manifest ambivalence about the entire **European project**."
+> "Polls showed that many voters were unaware that a remain vote was the party’s official position, a confusion exacerbated by Jeremy Corbyn’s manifest ambivalence about the entire **European project**."
-{:.quote}

 I've bolded the words "European project."